-- 5. The Borough Council's Community Safety & Neighbourhood Nuisance team are objecting to the application under the prevention of public nuisance licensing objective.
-A copy of their letter of the 5th January 2016 is attached at Appendix 2.
+- 5. The Borough Council's Community Safety & Neighbourhood Nuisance (CS&NN) team would have objected to the application under the prevention of public nuisance licensing objective if the applicant had not agreed to the conditions specified at paragraph 4(b) to 4(f) above.
+By way of background, a copy of CS&NN's letter of the 15th January 2016 is attached to this report at Appendix 2.

 - 6. There are no representations from any of the other 'responsible authority' to consider.
 Namely:

 - Norfolk Constabulary

-- Norfolk Fire Service;
+- Norfolk Fire Service:

 - Norfolk Trading Standards;

 - Norfolk Safeguarding Children's Board;

-- Public Health:
+- Public Health;

 - Planning (BCKLWN);

 - Environmental Health (BCKLWN);

 - Licensing Authority (BCKLWN).